Godsinred/SchoolDatabaseSimulation/README.md

 </div>

 ### Search Results
-*Results may vary since we are consistenly adding more data for larger search results*
+*Results may vary since we are consistently adding more data for larger search results*

 Did a search for Professor and Social Security Number with an input of 111111111.